Tprafke/discord-stonk-bot/README.md

 ## Description

-Discord Stonk Bot is a discord bot that allows server members to make easy stock and crypto price request that appear in the channel.
-Stock price request are made using the Yahoo Finance API.
+A discord bot built using JavaScript that allows server members to make easy stock and cryptocurrency price request that appear in the channel.
+Stock price requests are made using the Yahoo Finance API, cryptocurrency price requests are made using the crypto-price npm package.

 ## Languages & Technologies